WebberZone/autoclose/README.md

 - _Automatically close_ comments, pingbacks, and trackbacks on posts, pages, and custom post types
 - _Open or close_ comments/pingbacks/trackbacks selectively by post ID
+- _Exclude posts_ in specific categories, tags, or any taxonomy term from auto-closing
+- _Reopen comments_ automatically when a post is updated, with a configurable open window
+- _Email summary_ after each scheduled cron run showing comments closed, pings closed, and revisions deleted
 - _Schedule_ automatic closing using WordPress cron
 - _Block self-pings and custom ping URLs_
 - _Delete or limit_ post revisions by type